Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 # To do
-- Port
+- More constructor variables
-  - Check if port is busy when starting server
+  - Logger
-  - Let tests run on random port
+  - Pretty print html
 - Name of this project
 - Readme
   - Instructions